A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Methods

 \Cref{fig:reliability_baseline} shows the resulting reliability diagram.
 The light dotted line corresponds to the uncorrected calibration curve, while the dash-dotted line results from applying probability correction \eqref{eq:probability_test}.
 The baseline model produces well-calibrated output for small model probabilities while the model displays underconfidence above probabilities of approximately \num{0.2}.
 As examples with higher probabilities than \num{0.2} make up less than \SI{1}{\percent} of the examples in the test set, we assume that these examples therefore did not contribute sufficiently to the loss function, which instead favored well-calibrated small probabilities.
-In an effort to construct a competitive baseline model, we use the validation set to fit a linear function to the part of the dash-dotted calibration curve with probabilities higher than \num{0.15}.
+In an effort to construct a competitive baseline model, we used the validation set to fit a linear function to the part of the dash-dotted calibration curve with probabilities higher than \num{0.15}.
 Then, if the output of the baseline model after application of probability correction \cref{eq:probability_test} is denoted by $p$, the calibrated output reads $C(p)$ for $p>\num{0.15}$, and $p$ otherwise.
 The resulting well-calibrated calibration curve is given by the solid line in the reliability diagram.
 The histogram and the lower panel in \cref{fig:reliability_baseline} (a) refer to the latter calibration curve.
-One can see that BSS is essentially determined by the baseline resolution.
-Both SALAMA (cf. \cref{fig:reliability_diagram}) and the baseline model receive most contributions to the reliability term from model probabilities around \num{0.2}.
-As a matter of fact, the baseline scores better than SALAMA in terms of reliability.
-On the other hand, the baseline resolution is significantly worse, which results in a lower BSS.
+One can see that BSS is essentially determined by the baseline resolution, just like for SALAMA (\cref{fig:reliability_diagram}).
+The baseline scores comparably to SALAMA in terms of reliability.
+On the other hand, the baseline resolution is significantly worse, which results in a lower BSS compared to SALAMA.

 \Cref{fig:reliability_baseline} (b) shows the learned and calibrated relationship between NWP reflectivity and the corresponding probability of thunderstorm occurrence.
 The herein observed monotonously increasing relationship implies that thunderstorms become more likely as reflectivity increases.
 A typical threshold for defining thunderstorms in nowcasting is $\num{35}\,\text{dBZ}$ \citep{Dixon1993, Muller2003}, for which the probability of thunderstorm occurrence reads \num{0.22}.